 This is a series of shell images, starting with a fabric scallop pin, which I made in the late 70′s.
 See the story about my pins in earlier posts here.

 The scale and natural delicacy of shells make them suitable props for my little dolls.
 Here’s a 2″ mermaid photographed on the beach.

 This is an appliqued felt purse from the 90′s, which is like the ones featured in my how-to book, Felt Wee Folk: Enchanting Projects.

 Shells make good sleeping places, too.
-This is a detail from an illustration in Wee Willie Winkie, from the page which says, “Are the children in their beds?”.
+This is a detail from an illustration in Wee Willie Winkie, from the page which reads, “Are the children in their beds?”.

 This is from ”the old woman stands at the tub, tub, tub” verse, which is also in Pocketful of Posies.
 Her washing tub is made from a “boat” shell that is commonly found on our local beaches.

 Note: See other posts in the Close-ups series archive here.